 Medical Librarians are encouraged to share any resources they find with us or MLA headquarters.

 As we continue to try and support medical librarians, we want to hear from you!
-Please fill out THIS FORM with issues you have faced, would like to hear resources about, or anything else you feel the advocacy section should address.
+Please fill out THIS FORM or use the QR code below with issues you have faced, would like to hear resources about, or anything else you feel the advocacy section should address.

 The 125th Annual Meeting of the Medical Library Association will take place in Pittsburgh, Pennsylvania, from April 29th to May 2nd, 2025.
 This year’s theme is Bridging Tradition and Innovation, honoring the City of Bridges!